arianitu/sql-stress/README.md

     }

 # Task Documentation

 ### Property: tables (Array)
   Tables to output metrics for when a step is completed.

 ### Property: query (String)
   Prepared statement to execute.
-Question marks are safely replaced by the data you supply to the values property.
+MySQL tends to use ?, and Postgres tends to use $1,$2..

 ### Property: values (Array)
   Valid values in the array are strings, ints, and bools and functions*.
 If you need to use NOW(), do it in the query statement.

 ##### Functions (String)
   You can supply functions in the values array when you need random data.
 Functions that currently exist are: